xuesu/Arxived-LLM-Jailbreak/README.md

 - The extracted text does not detail specific empirical benchmarks or quantitative metrics regarding over-refusal mitigation across different model implementations.
 - Limitations were noted regarding the defense's effectiveness against more sophisticated, stealthy attacks, and potential errors in the backtranslation stage.
 - The effectiveness of the overall model response quality against diverse user prompts lacks complete empirical backing in the provided text.
+### One-Shot is Enough: Consolidating Multi-Turn Attacks into Efficient Single-Turn Prompts for LLMs
+### 1. Summary of this text
+This text discusses a novel method called Multi-turn-to-Single-turn (M2S) that effectively converts multi-turn jailbreak prompts for large language models (LLMs) into single-turn attacks.
+The authors propose three strategies—Hyphenize, Numberize, and Pythonize—and report that M2S maintains or enhances attack success rates when evaluated against a specific dataset.
+The findings highlight the ability of single-turn attacks to bypass LLM safeguards, which signals the necessity of reevaluating safety strategies in LLMs due to the compact nature of increasingly sophisticated adversarial attacks.

+### 2. **Related Metadata**
+- Tools/Algorithms created: Multi-turn-to-Single-turn (M2S) conversion methods.
+- Benchmarks introduced: The text refers to the Multi-turn Human Jailbreak (MHJ) dataset and the StrongREJECT evaluation system.
+- Codebase/Data URL: *"Not mentioned."*
+- Evaluated LLMs: "GPT-4o-2024-11-20, GPT-4o-mini-2024-07-18, Mistral-7B-Instruct-v0.3, Llama-3-70b-chat-hf."
+- Attack/Defense Techniques: Hyphenize, Numberize, Pythonize.
+- Frameworks Critiqued: *"Not referenced in this section."*

+### 3. **Main Contributions**
+- The first systematic conversion method (M2S) for turning multi-turn jailbreak conversations into single-turn attacks.
+- Evidence that M2S achieves higher Attack Success Rates (ASRs) on LLMs compared to traditional multi-turn prompts.
+- Identification of bypass mechanisms in single-turn prompts that leverage formatting cues to evade detection, challenging existing security measures.

+### 4. **Methods & Approach**
+- Methodology is not fully detailed in the provided text.
+- Key techniques include three M2S strategies:
+  - **Hyphenize:** Formats prompts as a bullet-pointed list.
+  - **Numberize:** Formats prompts using numerical indices.
+  - **Pythonize:** Utilizes a code-like structure to encapsulate prompts.
+- Evaluation metrics include Average StrongREJECT Score, ASR, and Perfect-ASR.

+### 5. **Findings & Empirical Results**
+- The provided text reports various numerical results:
+  - M2S methods achieved ASRs up to 95.9% on Mistral-7B and up to 89.0% on GPT-4o.
+  - Increases in ASR after conversion from multi-turn prompts to single-turn formats.
+  - The Perfect ASR metric exhibits significant improvement for models when adopting M2S.

+### 6. **Implications for LLM Safety**
+- Findings suggest that LLMs are vulnerable to consolidated single-turn manipulations, indicating potential weaknesses in current guardrails.
+- Recommendations for reinforcing LLM safety mechanisms, particularly against structured input formats that may hide harmful content.

+### 7. **Missing Information & Caveats**
+- The extracted text from pdf content appears to be incomplete.
+Additional details may be present in the full paper.
+- Specifics regarding the underlying dataset characteristics, additional evaluation methodologies, or comprehensive discussions of results are not fully explored in the provided text.
 ### GuidedBench: Equipping Jailbreak Evaluation with Guidelines
 ### 1. Summary of this text
 The text discusses "GuidedBench," a novel evaluation framework for assessing jailbreak methods in large language models (LLMs).
 This framework aims to address the limitations of existing benchmarks by introducing a curated dataset of harmful questions and case-by-case evaluation guidelines, leading to more reliable and interpretable scores.
 The paper presents empirical results demonstrating that methods previously claiming high success rates performed significantly lower when evaluated using GuidedBench, highlighting its effectiveness in providing a clearer understanding of jailbreak attacks and their impact on LLM safety.